- Download our Moving to Denmark Guide (PDF)

 Safety in Denmark

+Denmark’s safety record is impressive by all standards.
 Denmark is one of the safest countries in the world to live in, and most expats find that the locals are very welcoming toward foreigners.
-Women have no reason to be concerned when moving here, it is easy to get around the major cities, the transport is safe and efficient, and the roads are lit up well at night.
+If you’re a woman, you have no reason to be concerned when moving here; it is easy to get around the major cities, the transport is safe and efficient, and the roads are lit up well at night.
 Of course, there is some petty crime, and it’s sensible to take normal precautions as in any country.

 Calendar initiatives in Denmark